A recipe for home made granola bars that will rival store bought and save you a lot of money. The perfect snack.

 These don't make the perfect bar shapes, so when you take it out of the oven, leave it to cool for a little while and then break into the size you want.
 This recipe made about 12 pieces for me.

-I also like to take one of the “bars” and crumble it up and put on top of yoghurt and fruit for breakfast.
+I also like to take one of the "bars" and crumble it up and put on top of yogurt and fruit for breakfast.

 How to make Homemade Granola Bars - serves 16:

 - 60 g chopped almonds (you can use any nuts, or even a mix)